Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Conclusion, Insights, and Future Work

 Substituting (\ref{eq:dHk}) into the previous expressions, we obtain

 where

 After a few simple mathematical steps, we get

 From this gradient expression for the achievable rate of user $k$, we can easily obtain the appropriate gradients for all other users.
-After summation of all these gradient expressions, we obtain (\ref{eq:phi_grad}).
+After summing all these gradient expressions, we obtain (\ref{eq:phi_grad}).
 This completes the proof.